ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 When we arrived at the [Queen's Head Inn](https://queensheadmonmouth.co.uk/) we were cheerfully greeted by Neil, the publican, who made us feel very welcome and recommended a fantastic Italian restaurant for our evening meal.
-I'm not sure what the waiters made of us, but I think we set some sort of speed of eating record in their restaurant, because we woofed down some amazing, fresh and locally sourced Italian cuisine.
+I'm not sure what the waiters made of us, but I think we set some sort of speed-of-eating record in their restaurant, because we woofed down some amazing, fresh and locally sourced Italian cuisine.

 As I write this post, below us we hear live music from the bar, and Mary and I will soon descend for a final drink, and listen to the music for a while before